Taxus baccata

-Taxus baccata is an Old World species of evergreen tree in the family Taxaceae.
-It is the tree originally known as yew, though with other related trees becoming known, it is sometimes called common yew, European yew, or, in North America, English yew.
-It is a woodland tree in its native range, including much of Eurasia and Northwest Africa.
+Taxus baccata is a species of coniferous tree in the family Taxaceae.
+It is the tree originally known as yew, though to distinguish it from related species it is sometimes called common yew, European yew, or, in North America, English yew.
+It is a woodland tree in its native range, which spans much of Europe and parts of West Asia, the Caucasus and Northwest Africa.
 All parts of the plant except the fleshy aril are poisonous, with toxins that can be absorbed through inhalation, ingestion, and transpiration through the skin.

 The wood has been prized for making longbows and for musical instruments such as lutes.
 Yews are often grown as ornamental trees, hedges or topiaries, including in churchyards, where they sometimes reach great age; many explanations have been given for this planting, especially that the yew is associated with death, immortality, and rebirth.
-Multiple place names derive from the Proto-Celtic *eburos, but scholars disagree as to whether this meant the yew tree.
+Some place names derive from the Proto-Celtic *eburos, but scholars disagree as to whether this meant the yew tree.